Listen to the intro podcast about Defending the Constitution!

 • Identify your representative at www.house.gov

 • Study their official website for press releases and sponsored bills.
+Are they on social media?

 • Check what your member has entered into the Congressional Record at Congress.gov.
 Might they enter your community's testimony?
 Ask!